jafudi/flexpair-website/index.md

-Flexpair achieves these goals by strictly following two design principles:
-1. Less is more
-2. Reproducibility

-Flexpair provides the technology to include the ideas of maximum diverse talent worldwide while reducing pollution.
+Flexpair provides the technology to include the ideas of a maximum diverse, global talent pool while simultaneously reducing CO2 emissions and electronic waste.
 We also believe that the best way of motivating is to track the impact of individual contributions and to provide a fair equity stake in eventual successes.

+We achieve these goals by strictly following two design principles:
+1. Less is more (simplifies going multi-cloud)
+2. Reproducibility (we'll explain in a second)

 To give you an example: As a manager, you need to fill m project roles involving x cloud providers with n≠m data nerds who work from y locations in z (personal) time zones.
 You: 😵‍💫 We: 🤗 Don't despair&mdash;flexpair!